 THE GIVER has a strong Christian, redemptive worldview with a strong moral, anti-statist message attacking humanist schemes promoting a big government that controls each and every person.
 The movie extols love, compassion, self-sacrifice, and faith.
 There’s also a baptism scene and a couple important references to the Christmas hymn “Silent Night.”
 These are mixed with some light Romantic and politically correct elements.
 Also, the movie inserts references to false religion, Islam and Hinduism in a couple scenes, but these are overwhelmed by the movie’s Christian, redemptive, moral content.
 There are clear pro-family and pro-life messages, including the plot to save the baby.
 Furthermore, there are many clear Christian references and allegorical elements.
 Media-wise, freedom-loving viewers should enjoy THE GIVER.

+THE GIVER is a science fiction movie about a young man who defies a tyrannical society.
+Jonas lives in a dystopian society where memories are outlawed.
+To prevent unhappiness, the society forces Jonas and others to live without color or feeling.
+When Jonas turns 18, he and his friends are assigned jobs.
+He then is assigned to receive all the memories of the past from the only other person allowed to know them.
+When Jonas starts to receive the memories, he realizes the whole community should have the same spectrum of emotions locked inside those memories.
+This means, however, that he must defy the authorities.
 THE GIVER is an absorbing, inspiring science fiction fable with no crude content and a pro-life message.
 It has a clear storyline, with some fine acting.
 THE GIVER has a strong Christian, moral worldview attacking authoritarian government and euthanasia.
 There’s also a baptism scene and important references to the Christmas song “Silent Night.”
 These are mixed with some light Romantic, pagan elements, but, ultimately, love, faith, family, and self-sacrifice are extolled.
 Media-wise, freedom-loving viewers should enjoy THE GIVER.